jamieberrier/recipe-box/README.md

 # Recipe Box - Sinatra App

 A web application designed for users to build their own recipe collections.
-A user can sign up to create an account and, once logged in to the app, a user can create, edit, and delete their recipes and view the recipes of other users.
-A user can edit their account information and delete their account.
+Users can sign up to create an account and, once logged in to the app, users can create, edit, and delete their recipes and view the recipes of other users.
+Users can edit their account information and delete their account.

 A user can also search for recipes by ingredient name or recipe name via the search box in the navigation bar.

 ## Installation & Setup